wtnm/fform/tutorial.en.md

 	...
 }:
 ```
-Now we have a field where you can define the current mode.
-And this field will be very useful for us.
-The matter is that at definition of what index `oneOf ` should be applied at installation of value of the form `ffom ` is guided by type of value.
-I.e. schemes `oneOf ` are searched, until the scheme with type corresponding to type of the transferred value will not be found.
-But if we have, as in this example, several schemes `oneOf ` with the same type (in this example, this type of `object `), the type with a smaller index will always be selected.
-It is to resolve such collisions that the `_oneOfSelector` property is added to the scheme, in which the function that receives the value and returns the `oneOf` index to which this value refers should be specified.
-Let's use it privately:
+Now we have a field by which you can determine the current mode.
+And the field is very useful to us.
+The fact is that when determining which `oneOf` index should be used when setting the value of the form,` ffom` focuses on the type of value.
+Those. `oneOf` schemes are scanned until a scheme with a type matching the type of the passed value is found.
+But if, as in this example, we have several `oneOf` schemes with the same type (in this example, this type is` object`), then the type with the lower index will always be selected.
+Namely, to resolve such collisions, the `_oneOfSelector` property was added to the scheme, in which a function should be set that receives a value and returns the` oneOf` index to which this value refers.
+We use this property:
 ```js
 elements.extend([{
     fn:{